 The Ramsay Art Prize winning work will be acquired into the Art Gallery of South Australia’s collection at no additional cost.

-The winner will be announced at an invitation only event in May 2021.
+The winner will be announced at an invitation only event on Friday 26 May 2023.

-The finalist exhibition at the Art Gallery of South Australia will be open to the public from May until August 2021.
+The finalist exhibition at the Art Gallery of South Australia will be held from 27 May to 27 August 2023.